Your doctor is likely to conduct a physical exam and ask questions about your symptoms, UV exposure and sunburn history.

 - How soon after I begin treatment can I expect improvement?

 - What skin care routines do you recommend while the sunburn heals?

 - What suspicious changes in my skin might I watch for?

-If your sunburn is severe or your doctor notices any skin abnormalities, he or she may refer you to a doctor who specializes in skin diseases (dermatologist) for further evaluation.
+If your sunburn is severe or your doctor notices any skin abnormalities, you might be referred to a doctor who specializes in skin diseases (dermatologist) for further evaluation.

 - Young AR, et al. Sunburn. https://www.uptodate.com/contents/search.
 Accessed April 22, 2020.

 - Baron ED.
 Selection of sunscreen and sun-protective measures. https://www.uptodate.com/contents/search.
 Accessed April 22, 2020.

 - Chien AL, et al. Photoaging. https://www.uptodate.com/contents/search.
 Accessed April 22, 2020.